 Business as usual: Most Switches are unaffected by COVID-19 Find out more

 “We want local businesses and consumers to be able to access UFB and particularly gig services to ensure more Kiwis can take advantage of the digital economy.
-We’re a creative nation and access to world leading UFB will allow more people to join the revolution – which ultimately will mean more jobs and economic growth.
+We’re a creative nation and access to the world-leading UFB will allow more people to join the revolution – which ultimately will mean more jobs and economic growth.
 And we haven’t even touched on the entertainment benefits for people gaming and streaming.”

-MyRepublic led the way when Dunedin became New Zealand’s first gig enabled city by automatically upgrading all its customers to gig connections.
+MyRepublic led the way when Dunedin became New Zealand’s first gig-enabled city by automatically upgrading all its customers to gig connections.

 “MyRepublic puts customers first.
 Everyone’s busy and customers shouldn’t have to contact their ISP and negotiate a new contract or beg to be upgraded to the gig.”

 “UFB technology is a nationally owned resource and MyRepublic wants it shared with as many businesses and individuals as possible to ensure everyone in New Zealand benefits from this fantastic national infrastructure,” Baker says.

 You can compare MyRepublic plans here.